Products I Do Not Recommend

 "Whole-Food-Probiotic-Type" Nutrients.

-Including "bio-cultured-type" nutrients, "whole-food-probiotic-type" nutrients and "food-state-type" nutrients, which are provided in doses too low to provide optimal benefits.
-Claims are made that the nutrients' absorption is many times better than the vitamins sold by all other companies (does this make you suspicious?) and that they have magical effects that are not supported by any independently published studies.
 The first problem is that if the small amounts of nutrients provided in these types of formulas were gleaned from the foods you eat, they would give you too small an amount of food to sustain you from day to day.
-These products give you tablet amounts of foods, like 1000 milligrams.
-Mice might live with these amounts, but not humans who need 480,000 milligrams (one pound), which is the amount of food on a plate called a meal.
+These products give you tablet amounts of foods, like 1,000 milligrams.
+Mice might live with these amounts, but not humans who need amounts of food in the hundreds of thousands of milligrams (480,000 milligrams equals one pound - which is the amount of food on a plate called a meal.)
 Does this make some kind of sense?

 Disclaimer